This article may require copy editing for grammar, style, cohesion, tone, or spelling. (February 2024) |

 There were also Italian and German fascist organizations acting through both communities, notably in the southeastern and Southern regions where most of the population with those origins lived, between the 1920s and the end of the war.
 In the Italian organizations, both immigrants and their descendants were accepted, such as in the "Fascio di Sao Paolo" institution, one of the main organizations of Italian Fascism in Brazil.[13]

-The Fascio di Sao Paolo was formed in March 1923, approximately 6 months after the fascists took power in Italy, with huge success among the Italians of the city.
-This was confirmed by its quick spread to other cities and Italian communities.[14]
-In November 1931, a branch of the Opera Nazionale Dopolavoro that had existed in Italy since 1925 was founded in São Paulo and put under the control of the Fascio di Sao Paulo, which was responsible for spreading the fascist doctrine among the popular classes.[15]
-Another important institution at that time was the Circolo Italiano di Sao Paolo, formed in 1910 and continuing today, which aimed to preserve and disseminate Italian culture to Italian-Brazilians and Brazilians in general.
-In the middle 1920s, the fascist doctrine began to infiltrate this community through the influence of the 'March on Rome veteran' Serafino Mazzolini, Italian consul to Brazil.[15]
+The Fascio di Sao Paolo was formed in March 1923, approximately 6 months after the fascists took power in Italy, and it achieved huge success among the Italians of the city.
+This success was confirmed by its rapid spread to other cities and Italian communities.[14]
+In November 1931, a branch of the Opera Nazionale Dopolavoro, which had existed in Italy since 1925, was founded in São Paulo and placed under the control of the Fascio di Sao Paulo.
+The Fascio was responsible for spreading the fascist doctrine among the popular classes.[15]
+Another significant institution at that time was the Circolo Italiano di Sao Paolo, established in 1910 and still active today.
+Its aim was to preserve and disseminate Italian culture to Italian-Brazilians and Brazilians in general.
+In the mid-1920s, the fascist doctrine began to infiltrate this community through the influence of 'March on Rome veteran' Serafino Mazzolini, the Italian consul to Brazil.[15]

-These three Italian institutions, and several more, along with their members, were spied on, persecuted, and sometimes even closed by the Estado Novo regime under the allegation that they were "conspiring against the Brazilian State" by orders of the fascist government in Italy.
-Some members were arrested; one of them, Cesar Rivelli, was expelled from the country.
-After the Brazilian declaration of war against the Axis powers in 1942, for example, the traditional Dante Alighieri school of São Paulo, in that time frequented by students of Italian background, had to change its name to "Colégio Visconde de São Leopoldo," returning to the formal name only after the war was over.[16]
+These three Italian institutions, along with several others and their members, were spied on, persecuted, and sometimes even closed by the Estado Novo regime.
+The regime alleged that they were 'conspiring against the Brazilian State' under orders from the fascist government in Italy.
+Some members were arrested, and one of them, Cesar Rivelli, was expelled from the country.

 Later adopting a more domestic version of fascism, it attempted a coup in 1938 and faded after the attempt failed, adopting the name Vanguardia Popular Socialista before disbanding in 1941.[6]
 Some ex-members formed the corporatist Movimiento Nacionalista de Chile in 1940, and members of this latter group were influential in the founding of the Fatherland and Liberty paramilitary group in 1970.[19]